krisds/koopa/README.md

 * `koopa.copybooks`: a comma-separated list of file extensions use to identify Cobol copybook files.
 This defaults to "cpy,copy".
 (Cfr. the `koopa.cobol.CobolFiles` class.)
 * `koopa.copybooks.locator`: use a specific `koopa.cobol.copybooks.CopybookLocator` subclass when searching for copybooks on the file system.
 This defaults to `koopa.cobol.copybooks.DefaultCopybookLocator`.

+### GUI

+Some (most) of the command line options can also be set directly from the Koopa GUI, through the `Parser settings` menu.

 ### Custom columns

 The user can add custom XPath queries to the standard parsing overview tab.